Jergar92/Game_Engine/README.md

 	* Mouse Right Click Active :
 		* Delete Game Object ==> Delete selected gameobject and his children
 		* Create Game Object ==> Create gameobject on selection
+		* Create Canvas ==> Create gameobject with Canvas on selection
+		* Create Image ==> Create gameobject with Image on selection(create canvas as parent if scene don't have)
+		* Create Panel ==> Create gameobject with Panel on selection(create canvas as parent if scene don't have)
+		* Create Button ==> Create gameobject with Button on selection(create canvas as parent if scene don't have)
+		* Create CheckBox ==> Create gameobject with CheckBox on selection(create canvas as parent if scene don't have)
+		* Create Text ==> Create gameobject with Text on selection(create canvas as parent if scene don't have)
+		* Create InputText ==> Create gameobject with InputText on selection(create canvas as parent if scene don't have)

 ### Inspector
 Show information about the selected GameObject and Resources